go-to-k/image-scanner-with-trivy/README.md

   // ✅ This will SUCCEED
 });

+// Scenario 1-3: EOL detected (failOnEol: true) new ImageScannerWithTrivy(this, 'Scanner', {
+  imageUri: image.imageUri,
+  repository: image.repository,
+  failOnEol: true,            // Want to fail on EOL
+  // failOnVulnerability: doesn't matter
+  // ❌ This will FAIL regardless of failOnVulnerability setting });

 // Scenario 2-1: Only vulnerabilities detected (failOnVulnerability: false, failOnEol: true) new ImageScannerWithTrivy(this, 'Scanner', {
   imageUri: image.imageUri,